 - a.
 Grantee match is specified in the Project Design Finance Plan section of the ANG MCCA Technical Appendix and in the Project Construction Budget section of the ARNG MCCA Technical Appendix. - b.
-Whenever the USPFO provides "in-kind" assistance the grantee still is required to provide its required match based on the combined value of the NGB funding and the value of the in-kind assistance (NGR 5-1, Chapter 9, Paragraph 9-1) - 2.
+Whenever the USPFO provides "in-kind" assistance the grantee is still required to provide its required match based on the combined value of the NGB funding and the value of the in-kind assistance (NGR 5-1, Chapter 9, Paragraph 9-2) - 2.
 Level of Effort Not Applicable - 3.
 Earmarking Not Applicable

-H. Period of Availability of Federal Funds
+H. Period of Performance

-- 1. Federal non-ARRA MCCA design and construction funds are available for a period of up to 5 years and must be obligated within 5 years from the execution date of the MCCA or within the period of funds availability specified in the agreement. - 2.
-ARRA MCCA funds were available for obligation by grantees through September 30, 2013 (NGR 5-1, Chapter 3, Paragraphs 3-7 and 3-8). - 3.
-Within 90 days of final completion of the project (execution date of the NGB Form 593-R, Project Inspection Report, by the State and the USPFO), or upon termination of the MCCA, whichever comes earlier, the grantee shall promptly deliver to NGB a full and final accounting liquidating all payments or reimbursements under the MCCA.
+1. Federal MCCA design and construction funds are available for a period of up to 5 years and must be obligated within 5 years from the execution date of the MCCA or within the period of funds availability specified in the agreement.

+- 2. Within 90 days of final completion of the project (execution date of the NGB Form 593-R, Project Inspection Report, by the State and the USPFO), or upon termination of the MCCA, whichever comes earlier, the grantee shall promptly deliver to NGB a full and final accounting liquidating all payments or reimbursements under the MCCA.
 Costs incurred for performance of the project which are not disclosed by the grantee within 90 days of the final completion of the project shall not be eligible for reimbursement.
 This excludes costs reserved for unliquidated claims or undisbursed obligations arising from the grantee's performance of the MCCA; however, the grantee shall provide a good faith estimate of the total amount of unliquidated claims and undisbursed obligations.
-At its sole discretion, NGB may extend the 90-day limit for good cause (NGR 5-1, Chapter 11, Paragraph 11-10). - 4.
+At its sole discretion, NGB may extend the 90-day limit for good cause (NGR 5-1, Chapter 11, Paragraph 11-10). - 3.
 An MCCA shall be executed by the USPFO and the TAG prior to any request for reimbursement or advance payment.
 However, pre-award costs may be authorized as provided in the MCCA (MCCA Article III, Section 305d).